JesseT-9001/Abelian_Sandpile_Model/README.md

 First I'd implement error checking and helpful error messages throughout the code.

 Another "improvement" would be making the sandpile environment into a class.
-This would probably allow us to have multiple sandpiles interacting with one another.
+This would probably allow us to have multiple sandpiles interacting with one another with greater ease.

 To speed things up slightly, without using multithreading, we can implement a data structure with a hash map to keep track of only the positions with a value of 4 or greater and use those positions to modify the sandpile instead of rescanning the whole thing.